-Surface or secreted proteins with NEA-Transporter (NEAT) domains play a central role in haem acquisition and trafficking across the cell envelope of Gram-positive bacteria.
+Surface or secreted proteins with NEA-Transporter (NEAT) domains play a central role in haem acquisition and trafficking across the cell envelope of Gram-positive bacteria, and many are chaparone proteins (Ellis-Guardiola et al. 2020).
 Group A Streptococcus (GAS), a β-haemolytic human pathogen, expresses a NEAT protein, Shr, which binds several haemoproteins and extracellular matrix (ECM) components.
 Shr is a complex, membrane-anchored protein, with a unique N-terminal domain (NTD) and two NEAT domains separated by a central leucine-rich repeat region.
 Ouattara et al. (2010) carried out analyses of the functional domains in Shr.
 They showed that Shr obtains haem in solution and reduces the haem iron.
 Both of the constituent NEAT domains of Shr are responsible for binding haem, although they are missing a critical tyrosine residue found in the ligand-binding pockets of other haem-binding NEAT domains.
 A region within the Shr NTD interacts with methaemoglobin.
 Shr NEAT domains, however, do not contribute significantly to the binding of methaemoglobin but mediate binding to the ECM components fibronectin and laminin.
 A protein fragment containing the NTD plus the first NEAT domain was found to be sufficient to sequester haem directly from methaemoglobin.
 Correlating these in vitro findings to in vivo biological function, mutant analysis established the role of Shr in GAS growth with methaemoglobin as a sole source of iron, and indicates that at least one NEAT domain is necessary for the utilization of methaemoglobin.
 Outtara et al. (2010) suggested that Shr is the prototype of a new group of NEAT composite proteins involved in haem uptake found in Pyogenic streptococci and Clostridium novyi.

 The hemolytic Group A Streptococcus (GAS) possesses the Shr protein which as noted above, participates in iron acquisition by obtaining heme from host hemoglobin and delivering it to the adjacent receptor on the surface, Shp.
 Heme is then conveyed to the SiaABC proteins (TC# 3.A.1.14.10) for transport across the membrane.
 Using rapid kinetic studies, Ouattara et al. (2013) investigated the role of the two heme binding NEAT modules of Shr.
 Stopped-flow analysis showed that holoNEAT1 quickly delivered heme to apoShp.
 HoloNEAT2 did not exhibit such activity; only little and slow transfer of heme from NEAT2 to apoShp was seen, suggesting that Shr NEAT domains have distinctive roles in heme transport.
 HoloNEAT1 also provided heme to apoNEAT2 by a fast and reversible process, the first transfer observed between isolated NEAT domains of the same receptor.
 Sequence alignment revealed that Shr NEAT domains belong to two families of NEAT domains that are conserved in Shr orthologs from several species.
 Based on the heme transfer kinetics, Shr proteins may modulate heme uptake according to heme availability by a mechanism where NEAT1 facilitates fast heme delivery to Shp, whereas NEAT2 serves as a temporary storage for heme on the bacterial surface (Ouattara et al., 2013).